massiccio/graphite/setup.md

 $ pip install diamond
 ```

-Next, copy the configuration file to /etc/diamond/diamond.conf and the init script to /etc/init.d/diamond (this step works  on CentOS 7 as well).
+Next, copy [this](https://github.com/massiccio/graphite/blob/master/configuration_files/etc/diamond/diamond.conf) configuration file  to /etc/diamond/diamond.conf and [this](https://github.com/massiccio/graphite/blob/master/configuration_files/etc/init.d/diamond) init script to /etc/init.d/diamond (this step works  on CentOS 7 as well).
 Customize as needed the IP address of the graphite host (see GraphiteHandler section) and the collectors to be run (e.g., enable the MySQL collectors if needed).
 Extra DB collectors can be added if needed.
 They should be stored in /usr/share/diamond/collectors/ and configured in /etc/diamond/diamond.conf

 Finally, create the missing directory, setup diamond to be run as a service and start the daemon: